State of the Arts

 Creative Workshops for Young People

-A dance workshop which aims to explore the themes of separation, and the journey of personal discovery through dance.
-Choreographed movements inspired by a piece of music commissioned by Grice, to be performed during the event.
+A dance workshop which aims to explore the themes of separation and the journey of personal discovery through dance.
+Music score: ‘Comfort Zone’ by art rock artist Grice.

 Playback Youth Theatre